KenwoodFox/EG-207/docs/advanced_service/interface_information.rst

 =====================

 .. warning::
-    Warning!
     This section is intended for **developers**, and may be irrelevant unless you intend to modify or expand the functionality of :ref:`Normal Use`.